 Welcome to Bertman Original Ball Park Mustard.

 Bertman Foods Co. was started in the 1920’s by Joseph “Joe” Bertman.
-He was an old fashioned business man who could be making sales calls, loading trucks, reviewing books, or buying produce on any day.
+He was an old-fashioned businessman who could be making sales calls, loading trucks, reviewing books, or buying produce on any day.
 His work ethic is etched into our company DNA focusing on and expanding our product line and distribution.
-Bertman’s memorable spicy brown mustard, used at League Park, Cleveland Municipal Stadium, Jacob’s Field, and now Progressive Field for over 90 years, and has been proclaimed by fans and mavens as “the best mustard in the world!”
+Bertman’s memorable spicy brown mustard, used at League Park, Cleveland Municipal Stadium, Jacob’s Field, and now Progressive Field for over 90 years, and has been referred to by Rachael Ray as “the best mustard on the planet!”